-- If the target server will run Streams-based SPX services, you must load the spxs.nlm before loading RCONAG6.
-See Preparing a target server. - Before RConsoleJ can be used to access a target server console, you must load RCONAG6 on the server.
-When you load RCONAG6, you establish a password that must also be entered when you execute RConsoleJ.
+- If the target server runs Streams-based SPXTM services, you must load the spxs.nlm before loading RCONAG6.
+See Setting Up RConsoleJ in the Remote Server Management Guide. - Before accessing a target server using RConsoleJ, load RCONAG6 on the server.
+When you load RCONAG6, you establish a password that must be entered when you execute RConsoleJ.